ibm-cloud-docs/vpc/backup_service_vpc_about.md

 | 3000 GB         | 12-hour              | Disabled           |
 | 3000 GB         | Daily                | Enabled            |
 {: caption="How storage volume capacity and backup schedules affect the creation of remote snapshot copies." caption-side="bottom"}

-The more capacity that a volume has, the longer it takes to create the snapshot copy in another region.
-For example, creating a copy of a 3-TB storage volume in a remote region can take over 12.5 hours.
-Therefore, when your schedule specifies the creation of a snapshot with a remote copy every 12 hours, the system initiates a full copy because the previous copy is not complete and fully stable yet.

-If the source snapshot is not encrypted with a customer key, the encryption of the copy remains provider-managed.
-If the source snapshot is protected by a customer-managed key, you must specify the customer-managed key that you want to use to encrypt the new copy.

 Only one copy of the backup snapshot can exist in each region.
 You can't create a copy of the backup snapshot in the source (local) region.
 {: restriction}